-- The family refuses access to the child, there is reason to believe that the family is about to flee, and/or the child's whereabouts cannot be ascertained. - Family has previously fled in response to a CPS assessment. - Family has removed child from a hospital against medical advice. - Family has history of keeping child at home, away from peers, school, or other outsiders for extended periods. - 5.
-Caregiver has not, or will not, provide supervision necessary to protect child from potentially serious harm. - Caregiver does not attend to child to such an extent that the need for care goes unnoticed or unmet (e.g., although caregiver is present, child wanders outdoors alone, plays with dangerous objects, plays on unprotected window ledge, or is exposed to other serious hazards). - Caregiver leaves child alone (time period varies with age and developmental stage). - Caregiver makes inadequate and/or inappropriate babysitting or child care arrangements or demonstrates very poor planning for child's care. - Parents whereabouts are unknown. - 6.
-Caregiver is unwilling, or is unable, to meet the child's immediate needs for food, clothing, shelter, and/or medical or mental health care. - No food provided or available to child, or child starved or deprived of food or drink for prolonged periods. - Child without minimally warm clothing in cold months. - No housing or emergency shelter; child must or is forced to sleep in the street, car, etc.; housing is unsafe, without heat, etc. - Caregiver does not seek treatment for child's immediate and dangerous medical condition(s) or does not follow prescribed treatment for such condition(s). - Child appears malnourished. - Child has exceptional needs which parent cannot/will not meet. - Child is suicidal and parent will not take protective action. - Child shows effects of maltreatment, such as serious emotional symptoms and lack of behavior control or serious physical symptoms. - 7.
-Caregiver has previously maltreated a child and the severity of the maltreatment, or the caregiver's response to the previous incident(s), suggests that child safety may be an immediate concern. - Previous maltreatment that was serious enough to cause or could have caused severe injury or harm. - Caregiver has retaliated or threatened retribution against child for past incidents. - Escalating pattern of maltreatment. - Caregiver does not acknowledge or take responsibility for prior inflicted harm to the child or explains incident (s) as justified. - Both parents cannot/do not explain injuries and/ or conditions. - 8.
-Child is fearful of caregiver(s), other family member, or other people living in or having access to the home. - Child cries, cowers, cringes, trembles, or otherwise exhibits fear in the presence of certain individuals or verbalizes such fear. - Child exhibits severe anxiety (i.e., nightmares, insomnia) related to situation (s) associated with a person (s) in the home. - Child has reasonable fears of retribution or retaliation from caregiver. - The child's physical living conditions are hazardous and immediately threatening. - Leaking gas from stove or heating unit. - Dangerous substances or objects stored in unlocked lower shelves or cabinets, under sink or in open. - Lack of water or utilities (heat, plumbing, and electricity) and no alternate provisions made or alternate provisions are inappropriate (e.g., stove, unsafe space heaters for heat). - Open/broken/missing windows. - Exposed electrical wires. - Excessive garbage or rotted or spoiled food which threatens health. - Serious illness or significant injury has occurred due to living conditions and these conditions still exist (e.g., lead poisoning, rat bites). - Evidence of human or animal waste throughout living quarters.
+- 4. Yes No The family refuses access to the child, there is reason to believe that the family is about to flee, and/or the child's whereabouts cannot be ascertained.
+(Some examples of this may include the following.) - Family has previously fled in response to a CPS assessment. - Family has removed child from a hospital against medical advice. - ☐ Family has history of keeping child at home, away from peers, school, or other outsiders for extended periods. - 5.
+Yes No Caregiver has not, or will not, provide supervision necessary to protect child from potentially serious harm.
+(Some examples of this may include the following.) - □ Caregiver does not attend to child to such an extent that the need for care goes unnoticed or unmet (e.g., although caregiver is present, child wanders outdoors alone, plays with dangerous objects, plays on unprotected window ledge, has unsupervised access to uncovered pools, etc. or is exposed to other serious hazards). - Caregiver leaves child alone (time period varies with age and developmental stage). - Caregiver makes inadequate and/or inappropriate babysitting or child care arrangements or demonstrates very poor planning for child's care. - Parent's whereabouts are unknown. - 6.
+Yes No Caregiver is unwilling, or is unable, to meet the child's immediate needs for food, clothing, shelter, and/or medical or mental health care.
+(Some examples of this may include the following.) - □ No food provided or available to child, or child starved or deprived of food or drink for prolonged periods. - Child without minimally warm clothing in cold months. - □ No housing or emergency shelter; child must or is forced to sleep in the street, car, etc.; housing is unsafe, without heat, etc. - □ Caregiver does not seek treatment for child's immediate and dangerous medical condition(s) or does not follow prescribed treatment for such condition(s). - □ Child appears malnourished. - □ Child has exceptional needs which parent cannot/will not meet. - Child is suicidal and parent will not take protective action. - ☐ Child shows effects of maltreatment, such as serious emotional symptoms and lack of behavior control or serious physical symptoms. - 7.
+Yes No Caregiver has previously maltreated a child and the severity of the maltreatment, or the caregiver's response to the previous incident(s), suggests that child safety may be an immediate concern.